 Understanding Futu Holdings's Unusual Options Activity

-Futu Holdings (NASDAQ:FUTU) shares experienced unusual options activity on Friday.
-The stock price moved down to $124.3 following the option alert.
+Shares of Futu Holdings (NASDAQ:FUTU) saw some unusual options activity on Wednesday.
+Following the unusual option alert, the stock price moved up to $114.43.

 - Option Type: TRADE